richardschweitzer/OptotrakToolbox/README.md

 04. Scripts on how to use the Digital Out of the Datapixx.

-05. The OPTOTRAK SAMPLING SERVER
+05. The OPTOTRAK SAMPLING SERVER.

 06. The ROUNDTRIP.
 Material to understand Optotrak

-Richard's Optotrak presentation slides: optotrak_presentation_23.08.2016.pdf
+Recommended introduction using Richard's Optotrak presentation slides: optotrak_presentation_23.08.2016.pdf

 Here the Optotrak Programmer's Guide: Optotrak_Application_Programmers_Interface_Guide(IL-1070086).pdf